JosephAni/MERN/README.md

 ## What you'll learn from the MERN stack web framework

--Setting up Babel in the server
+- Setting up Babel in the server
--Setting up your database and schema
+- Setting up your database and schema
--Creating POST, PUT, and DELETE endpoints
+- Creating POST, PUT, and DELETE endpoints
--Setting up a styling library
+- Setting up a styling library
--Creating a React front end
+- Creating a React front end
--Creating forms
+- Creating forms